-Timeline Activity January 2016 Program guidelines published.
-1 July - 29 July 2016 Australian Universities nominate applicants.
-Nominations close 11.59pm Australian Eastern Standard Time (AEST) on 29 July 2016.
+Timeline Activity 3 January 2017 Program guidelines published.
+1 July - 31 July 2017 Australian Universities nominate applicants.
+Nominations close 11.59pm Australian Eastern Standard Time (AEST) on 31 July 2017.
 Nominations must be made via the New Colombo Plan Online website.
-1 August - 31 August 2016 Nominated students receive application guidance and an invitation to complete an online application form.
+1 August - 31 August 2017 Nominated students receive application guidance and an invitation to complete an online application form.
 Applicants complete their application and gather supporting documentation.
-31 August 2016 Applications close at 11.59pm AEST.
-September 2016 Applications are shortlisted and shortlisted applicants are notified.
-September - October 2016 Shortlisted applicants are interviewed.
-November 2016 Selections are finalised and the Minister for Foreign Affairs and the Minister for Tourism and International Education are notified of selection outcomes.
+31 August 2017 Applications close at 11.59pm AEST.
+September 2017 Applications are shortlisted and shortlisted applicants are notified.
+September - October 2017 Shortlisted applicants are interviewed.
+November 2017 Selections are finalised and the Minister for Foreign Affairs and the Minister for Education and Training are notified of selection outcomes.
 All successful and unsuccessful applicants are notified of the outcome of their application.
-December 2016 Scholars are announced and their details are published on the New Colombo Plan website.
-1 January - 31 December 2017 Successful Scholars leave for their Scholarship Program.
+December 2017 Scholars are announced and their details are published on the New Colombo Plan website.
+1 January - 31 December 2018 Scholars commence their Scholarship Programs.